Aker BP’s long-term interest-bearing debt consists of a combination of bank facilities and bonds.

-Financial covenants under the RBL facility include, inter alia, a leverage ratio covenant (Net debt / EBITDAX below 5.5-6.0x throughout 2019, thereafter 3.5x) and an interest cover ratio (EBITDA / Interest expense above 2.0-2.3x throughout 2019, thereafter 3.5x), as well as short and long-term liquidity tests.
+Financial covenants under the RBL facility include, inter alia, a leverage ratio covenant (Net debt / EBITDAX below 4.0x until Johan Sverdrup production start, thereafter 3.5x) and an interest cover ratio (EBITDA / Interest expense above 3.5x), as well as short and long-term liquidity tests.

 Financial covenants for the bond include, inter alia, a leverage ratio covenant and an interest cover ratio that are harmonized with the RBL as described above, plus a negative pledge put option.